-If the unit being installed is listed in the following table and is equipped with the corresponding model number of factory installed electric heater package in the table, the limit control TCO-A must be replaced with the extra limit control shipped in the heater compartment.
-Replace TCO-A following the instructions in steps 1 through 3 below.
-If the unit being installed does not have a factory installed electric heater package or is equipped with a factory installed electric heater model that does not correspond to any in this table, skip steps 1 through 3 and go on to next step in the installation process.
+If the unit being installed is listed in the following list, the limit control TCO1 must be replaced with the extra limit control shipped in the heater compartment.
+Replace TCO1 following the instructions in steps 1 through 3 below.
+If the unit being installed does not correspond to any in the following list, skip steps 1 through 3 and go on to next step in the installation process.